In this article you will find:

-What types of dog food does The Farmer’s Dog offer?
+What Types of Dog Food Does The Farmer’s Dog Offer?

 - Beef and Lentils

-Best The Farmer’s Dog Food
+The Farmer’s Dog Food Recipes

 Turkey and Parsnip

-Turkey is a lean protein source and parsnips are a great way to help your dog feel full throughout the day.
-Whole fruits and veggies round out the vitamins and minerals aspect, but The Farmer’s Dog also has a proprietary blend of vitamins and minerals added to the foods that help balance the diet.
+Turkey is a lean protein source and parsnips are a great way to keep your dog feeling full throughout the day.
+Whole fruits and veggies round out the vitamins and minerals aspect.
+The Farmer’s Dog also has a proprietary blend of vitamins and minerals added to the foods that help balance the diet.